ibm-watson-iot/blockchain-samples/trade_lane_contract_e2e_tests/README.md

 2. Clone the blockchain-samples project:<br>
 https://github.com/ibm-watson-iot/blockchain-samples <br>or download the zip of the project.
 The zip can be downloaded by clicking the Download ZIP button found on the right at the above link.

-3. Navigate to the contract tests directory:<br>
+3. Navigate to the contract tests directory: trade_lane_contract_e2e_tests/

 4. Run the following command:<br>
 npm install<br>